+''' Use the following selection to configure if the agent blocks bots.
+Set to 'true' to enable blocking.

+bot-blocker:

+Set to 'true' for the agent to block known bots.

+enable: false

+protect.rules.sql-injection

-''' protect.rules.bot-blocker Use the following properties to configure if and how the agent blocks bots. bot-blocker: Set to 'true' for the agent to block known bots. enable: false ==== protect.rules.sql-injection Use the following settings to configure the sql-injection rule. sql-injection: Set the mode of the rule.
-Value options are 'monitor', 'block', 'block_at_perimeter', or off.
-Note - If a setting says, "if blocking is enabled", the setting can be 'block' or 'block_at_perimeter'. mode: off Tell the agent to detect when semantic analysis of the query reveals tautologies used in exfiltration attacks (e.g., "or 1=1" or "or 2<>3").
-The agent blocks if blocking is enabled. detect_tautologies: true Tell the agent to detect when semantic analysis of the query reveals the invocation of dangerous functions typically used in weaponized exploits.
+Use the following settings to configure the sql-injection rule.

+sql-injection: Set the mode of the rule.
+Value options are 'monitor', 'block', 'block_at_perimeter', or off. # Note - If a setting says, "if blocking is enabled", the setting can be 'block' or 'block_at_perimeter'. # mode: off Tell the agent to detect when semantic analysis of the query reveals tautologies used in exfiltration attacks (e.g., "or 1=1" or "or 2<>3").
+The agent blocks if blocking is enabled. detect tautologies: true Tell the agent to detect when semantic analysis of the query reveals the invocation of dangerous functions typically used in weaponized exploits.
 The agent blocks if blocking is enabled. detect_dangerous_functions: true Tell the agent to detect when semantic analysis of the query reveals chained queries, which is uncommon in normal usage but common in exploit.
 The agent blocks if blocking is enabled. detect_chained_queries: true Tell the agent to detect when semantic analysis of the query reveals database queries are being made for system tables and sensitive information.
 The agent blocks if blocking is enabled. detect_suspicious_unions: true Tell the agent to be more aggressive in detecting user inputs as SQL comments.
 This enables the agent to better detect SQL Injection input vectors that use comments to terminate queries.
-The agent blocks if blocking is enabled. aggressive_comment: false ==== '''
+The agent blocks if blocking is enabled. aggressive_comment: false protect.rules.cmd-injection Use the following properties to configure how the command injection rule works. cmd-injection: '''

-'''

-protect.rules.cmd-injection

-Use the following properties to configure

-how the command injection rule works.

------

-cmd-injection:

-Set the mode of the rule.
-Value options are

-'monitor', 'block', 'block_at_perimeter', or 'off'.

-Note - If a setting says, "if blocking is enabled",

-the setting can be 'block' or 'block_at_perimeter'.

-mode: off

-Detect when the agent sees user parameters being executed as

-system commands.
-The agent blocks if blocking is enabled.

-detect_parameter_command_backdoors: true

-Detect when a system command is issued which contains

-chained commands.
-The agent blocks if blocking is enabled.

-detect_chained_commands: true

-Detect when a system command is issued with an argument matching a

-known dangerous file path.
-The agent blocks if blocking is enabled.

-detect_dangerous_path_args: true

-Tell the agent to detect when commands come directly

-from input.
-The agent blocks if blocking is enabled.

-detect_phased_commands: true

-====

-protect.rules.path-traversal

-Use the following properties to configure

-how the path traversal rule works.

-====

-path-traversal:

-Set the mode of the rule.
-Value options are

-'monitor', 'block', 'block_at_perimeter', or 'off'.

-Note - If a setting says, "if blocking is enabled",

-the setting can be 'block' or 'block_at_perimeter'.

-mode: off

-Detect when custom code attempts to access sensitive

-system files.
-The agent blocks if blocking is enabled.

-detect_custom_code_accessing_system_files: true

-Detect when users attempt to bypass filters by

-using ":: $DATA" channels or null bytes in file

-names.
-The agent blocks if blocking is enabled.

-'''
+''' Set the mode of the rule.
+Value options are 'monitor', 'block', 'block_at_perimeter', or 'off'. # Note - If a setting says, "if blocking is enabled", the setting can be 'block' or 'block_at_perimeter'. # mode: off Detect when the agent sees user parameters being executed as system commands.
+The agent blocks if blocking is enabled. detect_parameter_command_backdoors: true Detect when a system command is issued which contains chained commands.
+The agent blocks if blocking is enabled. detect_chained_commands: true Detect when a system command is issued with an argument matching a known dangerous file path.
+The agent blocks if blocking is enabled. detect_dangerous_path_args: true Tell the agent to detect when commands come directly from input.
+The agent blocks if blocking is enabled. detect_phased_commands: true protect.rules.cmd-injection-process-hardening Use the following settings to configure whether the agent blocks all attempts to start an external process.
+To enable blocking, set to 'true'.